axdg/dsfm/README.md

 This can also generate custom document parsers, and parse streams of text (see below).

 **Note:** So far as I know, there is no specification for front-matter (yaml or otherwise).
-This modules `spec` defines front-matter as a block of text at the beginning of a string seperated by two delimiters, each on their own line.
+This modules 'spec' defines front-matter as a block of text at the beginning of a string seperated by two delimiters, each on their own line.
 The opening delimiter must be the first thing in the string.
 The closing delimiter must be immediately followed by a newline character (or the end of the string).

 ## API